daveromana/worldcup2014/README.md

 Requirements:

-Login system (done, waiting to be pushed)
+Login system (done, waiting to be pushed) ---- DONE

 User has to guess on the following things: